-Wash your hands well with warm water and soap before and after caring for your child.
+Wash your hands well with clean, running water and soap before and after caring for your child.
 Have your child wash his or her hands often.

 If your child uses a pacifier, boil it for 5 to 10 minutes at least once a day.

 Wash drinking cups well using warm water and soap after each use.